 All cumulative projects would be required to include design features to reduce flows to pre-project conditions, according to relevant MS4 Permit requirements, such as the Caltrans MS4 Permit, Statewide Phase II MS4 Permit, Butte County MS4 permit requirements, and other stormwater requirements (i.e., specified in Rio d'Oro Specific Plan and the Butte County General Plan 2030).
 The proposed project would be required to design a stormwater drainage system in compliance with these requirements.
 Thus, cumulative impacts likely would be less than significant and the project's contribution would not be cumulatively considerable.
-Therefore, cumulative impacts, and the project's considerable.
+Therefore, cumulative impacts, and the project's contribution to cumulative impacts, on storm drainage capacity would not be cumulatively considerable.